 As Pai — located south of Mae Hong Son on Route 1095 — grows larger, Mae Hong Son becomes more of a popular alternative for travelers who want to escape the crowds.

-The residents in Mae Hong Son are genuine and happy to show you around their green province.
+The residents of Mae Hong Son are genuine and happy to show you around their green province.

 Some Reasons to Visit Mae Hong Son: